HaverfordCollegeQSC/Cope-Evans/Correspondence/Dataset_Essay.md

 Though imperfect, the Library of Congress geographic headings were chosen as the taxonomy schema for origin and destination fields as they most commonly matched the names the authors themselves used.
 In cases where the creator-supplied name did not match the name in the Library of Congress taxonomy, the former was placed in the relevant “precise” column while the latter was placed in the Origin or Destination column.
 The project team felt that it was important to retain the original historic and geographic contexts of the letters in the data set while also acknowledging the names currently recognized by the Library of Congress as an accessibility measure.

 # Bibliography
 Cope-Evans Family papers, HC.MC.1130 and HC.
 MC.1242.
 Quaker & Special Collections, Haverford College, Haverford, Pennsylvania.
-TriCollege Libraries Digital Collections, accessed 29 January 2024, https://digitalcollections.tricolib.brynmawr.edu/collections/ cope-evans-family-papers.
+TriCollege Libraries Digital Collections, accessed 29 January 2024, https://digitalcollections.tricolib.brynmawr.edu/collections/cope-evans-family-papers.